Company

 - Charge carriers to be covered in our articles

-- Operate an affiliate program beyond our licensed partner network
+- Operate an affiliate program beyond our licensed-advisor referrals

 What we may add later